Mirror trading: What exactly is it?

 Admirals does not provide portfolio management or mirror trading services but is preparing a new copy trading service that is expected to be available in February 2021.
 Until then, it’s offering an alternative, thanks to its MetaTrader trading platform.

 Admirals has the exclusive Supreme Edition plugin for MetaTrader 4 and Metatrader 5 that adds to these platforms, among other indicators, the Market Sentiment.
 You can consider this as something similar to an mt4 mirror trading function.

 This indicator can help the trader know the majority positions of investors at a given time.
 What it does is measure the emotional state of market players and identifies whether the majority are long or short - that is, whether optimism or pessimism is dominating.

 If you want to try this tool, you can update your trading platform with the Supreme Edition by clicking on the following banner:

 - The Virtual Portfolio - Learning how to trade

 - Social Trading for Dummies: What it is and how it works

 We are a broker with a global presence and regulated by the highest financial authorities.
 We provide access to trading platforms.
-Admiral Markets offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange-traded funds (ETFs) and stocks.
+Admirals offers to trade Contracts for Difference (CFDs) with stocks, Forex, indices, commodities, as well as Exchange-traded funds (ETFs) and stocks.